 Perforation is usually a straightforward diagnosis, often with abundant pneumoperitoneum visible.
 The site of perforation is sometimes visible as a region of discontinuity in the stomach or duodenal wall.

-Haemorrhage can be challenging to identify and requires a multi-phase scan without positive oral contrast (typically non-contrast, arterial and delayed phase scans are obtained) and the presence of active bleeding.
+Hemorrhage can be challenging to identify and requires a multi-phase scan without positive oral contrast (typically non-contrast, arterial and delayed phase scans are obtained) and the presence of active bleeding.
 Extravasation and pooling/accumulation of contrast into the lumen of the bowel may be seen.

 Treatment and prognosis

-Upper gastrointestinal haemorrhage
+Upper gastrointestinal hemorrhage

 In most cases, emergency endoscopy is then performed not only to identify the source of bleeding but also potentially to treat the source of bleeding.
 Treatments include 1: